 'param_name' => 'titles',

-// Note params is mapped inside param-group:
+// Note: params are mapped inside param-group

-'params' => array(
+'params' => [

 'type' => 'textfield',